Implementing a block widget

 As you can see, this structure is quite different than the HTML input/output.
 If you look closely, you will also notice the [] characters in the first paragraph – this is the selection position.

-Play a bit with the editor features (bold, italic, headings, lists, selection) to see how the model structure changes.
+Play with the editor features a bit (bold, italic, headings, lists, selection) to see the changes in the model structure.

 You can also use some useful helpers like getData() and setData() to learn more about the state of the editor model or write assertions in tests.